-How To Set Up A Google Alert
+How To Create A Google Alert

-Basically, there are only three simple steps required to start using Google Alerts:
+Let’s go over the simple steps required to start using Google Alerts:

 Step 1 – Log Into Your Google Account